Joshua Tree is quickly becoming a popular wedding and elopement destination for couples all around the world.

 Max capacity: 15 people, 8 cars

-This is one of the more popular picnic sites within the park, as it’s the first one once you enter.
-However, don’t let this deter you.
+This is one of the more popular picnic sites within the park, as it’s the first one you see once you enter the park.
+However, don’t let this steer you away.
 This area is absolutely breathtaking and features tons of Joshua Trees and stacked boulders.

 Split Rock